© Juice Flair/Shutterstock.com

 Special or assignable cause variation signals that something unexpected and non-random has occurred in your process.

-2. Specific cause
+2. Specific Cause

 By investigating and identifying the specific cause of your signal, you can narrow in on your next steps for bringing the process back into control.

-You might not be able to stop power outages, but could you install a back-up generator?
+You might not be able to stop power outages, but could you install a backup generator?
 Then, if the generator doesn’t kick on, you will have an assignable cause you can do something about.

 Interpreting what an assignable cause tells you is important to understand.

-Provides direction for action
+Provides Direction for Action

 While at your favorite casino, you may throw a pair of dice at the craps table.
-Is there an assignable cause for throwing an 11 or a 10, or is it random variation?
+Is there an assignable cause for throwing an 11 or a 10, or is it a random variation?
 No, you would expect the process of rolling a fair pair of dice to show 10s and 11s.
-What about a 13?
-That would be unexpected and probably the result of something unusual happening with the dice.
-The same is true for your process.
-Don’t assume an assignable special cause unless your control chart signals it.

 When you improve the process, your control chart should send signals of special cause variation — hopefully in the right direction.
 If you can link that signal to the specific assignable cause of your improvement, then you know it worked.